adrianmfi/git-semantic-similarity/README.md

 # git-semantic-similarity

 ## Summary:
-git-semantic-similarity is a command-line tool leveraging NLP models to search for commits by commit message with semantic similarity.
-All computations are done locally.
+git-semantic-similarity is a command-line tool for finding git commits by semantic search

-## How It Works
+## Examples
-On first use, the tool downloads the Instructor embedding model.
-Similarity is computed by embedding the search term and commit messages into vectors, and taking the cosine distance between them.
-By default, the tool caches the embeddings of commit messages for faster subsequent search.

 ## Installation
 Clone and run locally